turingschool/front-end-curriculum/lessons/ember-components.md

 Open up `app/templates`.

 Looks like we only have 2 templates that AREN'T associated with components:
-* `application.hbs`  --> Contains all of the HTML that we want to exist on ALL PAGES.
+* `application.hbs`: Contains all of the HTML that we want to exist on ALL PAGES.
-* `groceries.hbs` --> Contains two references to components, some filter buttons, and the grocery list.
+* `groceries.hbs`: Contains two references to components, some filter buttons, and the grocery list.

-Note that first line in `groceries.hbs` that references a component named `add-grocery`.
-Let's find that template in `app/templates/components/`.
+Note that first line in `groceries.hbs` references a component named `add-grocery`.
+Find that template in `app/templates/components/`.

 Looks like a form with some extra handlebars syntax.
 Split your text editor so you're looking at `app/templates/components/add-grocery.hbs` on one side, and `app/components/add-grocery.js` on the other.
 What do you notice about the interpolated information from the template compared to the syntax in the component?

-Change one of the default `''` values in the component and check out the page in a browser.
+Change one of the default empty string (`''`) values in the component and check out the page in a browser.

 Next, take a moment to look through what is happening on the `createGrocery` action.